THUDM/HGB/README.md

 Revisiting, benchmarking, and refining Heterogeneous Graph Neural Networks.

-**This repo is actively under-development.** Therefore, there are some extra experiments in this repo such as graph-based text classification.
+**This repo is actively under-development.** Therefore, there are some extra experiments in this repo beyond our paper, such as graph-based text classification.
 Moreover, we are adapting HGB with [cogdl](https://github.com/THUDM/cogdl).
 For more information, see our website (under construction).

 ## Roadmap